 Listen via Apple Podcasts | Spotify | Amazon Podcasts | Google Podcasts | Stitcher | Pocket Casts | RSS

-Then, make sure you’re subscribed to The Story Behind the Song to catch each episode of the monthly series.
-You can also keep an eye on the Consequence Podcast Network for updates on all our series, and follow host Peter Csathy on Twitter @pcsathy and at Creative Media.
+Don’t forget to like, review, and subscribe to The Story Behind the Song wherever you get your podcasts to catch each episode of the monthly series.
+Also keep an eye on the Consequence Podcast Network for updates on all our series, and follow host Peter Csathy on Twitter @pcsathy and at Creative Media.